 Avaya Equinox, Now with Team Collaboration, Just Got More “Go-To”

 I recently read that the Apple App Store now contains about 2.2 million apps.
 It’s an amazing number and a testament to the creativity of developers and the variety of our human interests and needs.
 But it made me wonder: how many apps can we really use on a regular basis & for what?
 Are they for fun?
 Are they informative?
-Do they increase team collaboration?
+Do they make me more effective?
 If your smartphone is like mine, you’ve got a number of go-to apps that you use regularly, let’s say weekly, and probably a few you use daily or almost constantly.
 Then there are the Tier 2 apps, hiding in your folders that seldom see the light of day.
 It’s fun to delve into these folders every few months and rediscover the apps that I thought looked so interesting at the time but now languish for months on end.

 What’s fun for personal apps however, can often become a nightmare in the work world.
 We all have someone in the office that has that need to be first with the latest hot app, to provide their take on what’s cool and what’s not and make everyone else feel a little short of the mark for not using it first.
 Of course most of these apps get frenzied activity for about 3 ½ days and then slip into oblivion.
 The issue for most of us is we simply have too much on the go to be constantly changing the way we work and coercing others to adopt our favorite app of the week.